HaMerotz LaMillion 8: Leg 1 (Philippines)

-For this season's first Double Battle, one team stood on a floating platform in the middle of a pool and members of the opposing team would be on either side of the platform swinging a bar that the team members on the platform had to jump over to earn a point.
+For this season's first Duel, one team stood on a floating platform in the middle of a pool and members of the opposing team would be on either side of the platform swinging a bar that the team members on the platform had to jump over to earn a point.
 After two minutes, teams would swap roles.
 After the second round the team with the higher score would receive their next clue, while the losing team had to wait for another team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.
 Teams would then vote for the team they wished to Yield.